Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Introduction

 Early LLMs \cite{RLHF, workshop2023bloom176bparameteropenaccessmultilingual} primarily relied on large-scale unsupervised text corpora and instruction-tuning data for language modeling.
 Their reasoning capabilities largely emerge implicitly \cite{cot, kojima2023largelanguagemodelszeroshot}, without explicit logical supervision.
 Consequently, they tend to produce answers that appear plausible but are logically incorrect when confronted with tasks requiring rigorous reasoning, thus compromising the reliability and controllability of the output.
 To address this limitation, Chain of thought fine-tuning (CoT fine-tuning) \cite{zelikman2022star, gsm8k, trung-etal-2024-reft} has emerged as a key technique.
 It introduces explicit intermediate reasoning steps (i.e., CoT) as supervision signals during training, enabling LLMs to learn ``how to think” rather than simply ``what to answer.”
-By doing so, it offers multiple benefits, such as enhancing the logical clarity and interpretability of LLMs \cite{mi2025cot}, improving performance and generalization on complex tasks \cite{11086374}, and facilitating integration with external feedback and symbolic constraints \cite{qu2025tool}.
+By doing so, it offers multiple benefits, such as enhancing the interpretability of LLMs \cite{mi2025cot}, improving performance on complex tasks \cite{11086374}, and facilitating integration with external feedback \cite{qu2025tool}.

-As illustrated in Figure \ref{fig:method}, the development of CoT fine-tuning in LLMs can be broadly categorized into two stages: the Think Model and the Insight Model stages.
+As illustrated in Figure \ref{fig:method}, the development of CoT fine-tuning in LLMs can be broadly categorized into two stages: the Thinking Model and the Insight Model stages.
 Before the Think Model stage, LLMs directly generate final answers from inputs by relying on implicit input–output mappings (the Reflex Model stage).
 This process primarily depends on pattern matching from training data rather than on genuine reasoning ability.
-During the Think Model stage, researchers introduce one-way CoT supervision to fine-tune LLMs explicitly, enabling them to model the reasoning trajectory from input to output.
+During the Thinking Model stage, researchers introduce one-way CoT supervision to fine-tune LLMs explicitly, enabling them to model the reasoning trajectory from input to output.
 However, this stage still faces limitations: reliance on fixed, one-way CoTs constrains LLMs to a single logical path, limiting their adaptability to the diverse and dynamic reasoning required by complex tasks.
 Consequently, LLMs often underperform on tasks characterized by high uncertainty and complexity.
-To address these challenges, the Insight Model stage introduces advanced techniques to unlock human-like “thinking” in LLMs, substantially enhancing their reasoning performance in complex scenarios.
+To address these challenges, the Insight Model stage introduces advanced techniques to unlock human-like thinking in LLMs, substantially enhancing their reasoning performance in complex scenarios.